Find the general guidelines on operating private or commercial flights in Danish territory.

 Notifications shall contain the following information:

-US air carriers intending to operate between Denmark and destinations within the EU and between Denmark and destinations outside the EU, including Greenland and the Faroe Islands, shall submit an application to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk.
+US air carriers intending to operate between destinations in Denmark and destinations within the EU and between destinations in Denmark and destinations outside the EU, including Greenland and the Faroe Islands, shall submit an application to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk.

 Applications shall contain the following information: